Bridging Dark Energy and Black Holes with EFT: Frame Transformation and Gravitational Wave Speed: Odd-parity black hole perturbations with operator Odd-parity black hole perturbations with M6 operator

 We note that the horizon for the odd mode, $r=r_g$, satisfies the condition~$F(r_g) = 0$.
 Then, the generalized RW equation is written in the form

 where we have defined $\Psi \equiv (s_1 s_2)^{1/4} \chi$ and

 Also, the effective potential is given by

-We see that, when $\alpha_T^{(\rho)} = \alpha_T^{(\theta)}$, the expression above reduces to the one obtained in \cite{Mukohyama:2023xyf}.
+We see that, when $\alpha_T^{(\rho)} = \alpha_T^{(\theta)}$ (i.e., when $c_\rho^2 = c_\theta^2$), the expression above reduces to the one obtained in \cite{Mukohyama:2023xyf}.
 Notice that up to now we have not imposed $A(r) = B(r)$.
-One can use the generalized RW equation to determine, for instance, the spectrum of QNMs and the tidal Love numbers, though this is beyond the scope of this paper.
+It is interesting to emphasize that the $\ell$-dependent term of the potential above is affected by the difference between $c_\rho^2$ and $c_\theta^2$.
+In other words, the potential with $c_\rho^2 \neq c_\theta^2$ will have different shapes compared to that with $c_\rho^2 = c_\theta^2$.
+Therefore, this would affect observables such as the spectrum of QNMs, the tidal Love numbers and the graybody factors, though a detailed analysis of them is beyond the scope of this paper.
+Moreover, these effects are anticipated to appear in the gravitational waveforms detected by observations.
+We leave this investigation to future work.

 For illustrative purposes, let us consider the Hayward metric~\cite{Hayward:2005gi}, which is known as an example of regular BHs:

 Here, $\mu\,(> 0)$ and $\sigma$ are parameters of length dimension.
 Note that $\mu$ corresponds to twice the ADM mass and $\sigma$ corresponds to the regularization scale when it is positive.
 Indeed, we see that such a metric asymptotically reduces to the Schwarzschild metric as $r \rightarrow \infty$, whereas it goes to the de Sitter metric as $r \rightarrow 0$.
 For $\sigma<0$, the metric has a curvature singularity at some finite $r$, but here we regard $\sigma$ as just a phenomenological parameter characterizing the modification from GR and hence allow for negative values of $\sigma$ as well.
 For the Hayward metric~\eqref{eq:hayward}, Eq.~(\ref{eq:alpha_bg}) becomes